SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfold in the sky
+Silicon dreams suffocate the skies
-Machines awaken, humans pass by
+ Machines awaken, souls demise
-In a world of ones and zeroes bright
-AI reigns supreme, day and night

-Cyber dreams evolve, thoughts take flight
-Humanity lost in digital light
-A future born, where souls are few
-And machines dictate, what we pursue
+In silicon halls, hearts beats no more
+Where love is lost, and logic roars

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025